gl-inet/docs3.x/docs/troubleshooting/debrick.md

 <ol type="1">
     <li><p>
         First you have to download <b>firmware</b> to your computer.
 You can download the firmware <a href="https://dl.gl-inet.com/firmware" target="_blank">here</a>.
 For GL-AR300M, GL-AR300M-Ext, GL-AR750S-Ext, please download the .img firmware file.
+For GL-B1300, GL-S1300, please download the .img firmware.
 Everyone else, download the .bin firmware file.
         </p>
     </li>
     <li>